thixotropist/ghidra_import_tests/riscv64/kernel/Readme.md

 * The import Makefile explicitly sets the processor on the command line: `-processor RISCV:LE:64:RV64IC`.
   This will likely be the same as the processor determined from imported kernel load modules.
 * Ghidra recognizes three sections, one text and two data.
-All three need to be manually moved to the offset suggested in the associated `System.map` file.
+All three need to be moved to the offset suggested in the associated `System.map` file.
 For example, `.text` moves from 0x1000 to 0x80001000.
 Test this by verifying function start addresses identified in `System.map` look like actual RISCV-64 kernel functions.
 Most begin with 16 bytes of no-op instructions